-- 8.4.1 All staff should send details of any sponsorship contract to the Finance Department so that invoice can be raised on a timely basis. - 8.4.2 Invoices should be paid within 30 days of the invoice date, staff should not agree terms outside this range without written permission of the Finance Director.

-- 8.4.3 Staff should discuss with new customer the process the Finance Department follows to invoice the customer correctly and secure payment in a timely manner. - 8.4.4 Staff should get an email address and Purchase Order number from the customer, the bank details for Athletics Ireland will be on the sales invoice issued. - 8.4.5 The Accounts Assistant will issue invoices for Sponsorship, Courses and Corporate Team events.
+- 8.4.1 All staff will send details of any sponsorship contract to the Finance Department so that invoice can be raised on a timely basis. - 8.4.2 Invoices will be paid within 30 days of the invoice date, staff will not agree terms outside this range without written permission of the Finance Director. - 8.4.3 Staff will discuss with new customers the process the Finance Department follows to invoice the customer correctly and secure payment in a timely manner. - 8.4.4 Staff will get an email address and Purchase Order number from the customer, the bank details for Athletics Ireland will be on the sales invoice issued. - 8.4.5 A member of the Finance team will issue invoices for Sponsorship, Courses and Corporate Team events.